-The Flying Saucer Poetry Review is a quarterly, online literary journal devoted exclusively to poetry about the UFO phenomenon.
-We are looking for intriguing (and enthralling, captivating, fabulist, downright exciting, imaginative, haunting, insightful, intelligent, memorable, fascinating, unsettling, disturbing, unusual, unique, weird, uplifting, transcendental, surreal — you get the idea) writing that attempts to describe and process the seemingly inexplicable and leaves you unsure of what just happened, much like the UFO phenomenon itself.
+The Flying Saucer Poetry Review is a quarterly, online literary journal devoted exclusively to poetry and artwork about the UFO phenomenon.
+We are looking for intriguing and enthralling writing and art that presents and attempts to process the seemingly inexplicable and leaves you unsure of what just happened, much like the UFO phenomenon itself.
 Unbounded creativity in the exploration and treatment of this subject matter is highly prized.

 We will respond to all submissions — but in the tradition of “T. Oh Come On Slow One” (a science fiction trivia gauntlet has just been thrown), we may take longer than you would like, depending on how many submissions we have received.